-Challenging the wind
+Challenging the Wind |

 Introduction

-Robbert van der Bosch, Netherlands, and his Tsunami in 1996
+Robbert van der Bosch, Netherlands, and his Tsunami in 1996 He is using an engine from engine specialists Metkemeijer, well known for their F2 (control line) engines. |

 The influence of headwind can be shown using a simple model: Think of the plane flying in two directions, first against the wind (towards the single pylon) and then back, together with the wind (to the double pylon).
 At first, one might be tempted to say "well, flying in both directions cancels the influence of the wind", but you probably already know better.
 If you consider a headwind, blowing with the same speed as your model can reach, your model will zip along the downwind leg, with twice its own speed, relative to the ground.
 But if you try to fly against the wind, the model will not move an inch against the wind.
 Such a race would last forever, but you will hopefully never try to fly in a hurricane.
 The same happens at lower wind speeds, always increasing the lap time.
 The question is: can we improve this situation by flying somehow different?
 You always have the freedom to change the altitude, to climb or to dive.
 Climbing converts energy, which is contained in the speed of the model into altitude, and thus reduces the speed of your model.
 On the other hand you can transform altitude into speed if you let the model dive.